-If, as a City of Hollywood Police Officer, you attend a basic recruit training program (approved by the Criminal Justice Standards and Training Commission of the Florida Department of Law Enforcement) during your one-year probationary period of employment, you can elect to make contributions to the System for that period after your probationary period ends.
-To purchase credit, you will simply contribute a percentage of your earnings for that year, plus interest as determined by the Board of Trustees (the "Board").
+If you are a current probationary officer you will become a member of the System immediately and begin making contributions to the System of 8% of your earnings on your pay date of October 30, 2015 (1st full pay period after October 7, 2015).
+Probationary officers will receive credited service with the System for all periods they make employee contributions.
+You will be allowed to buy back your time in the academy or your probationary period prior to this change.
+To purchase credit, you will simply contribute a percentage of your earnings for your probationary time, plus interest as determined by the Board of Trustees (the "Board").
 You have until the date you retire to make this election and the required contribution.